 Re-Opening Retail: Small Town Thoughts

 As Paula notes in her piece this week, much of the US is starting to “re-open”.
 And last week, I saw my small town (Grass Valley, California) take the first tentative steps towards opening its downtown for business.
-Grass Valley is more of a working town than its next-door neighbor Nevada City - complete with a couple of Safeways, Walgreens, CVS, Staples, Kmart, JC Penney, and a few other of the modern conveniences.
+Grass Valley is more of a working town than its next-door neighbor Nevada City – which is complete with a couple of Safeways, Walgreens, CVS, Staples, Kmart, JC Penney, and a few other of the modern conveniences.
 According to the Frommers travel guide, “Nevada City and Grass Valley are far and away the top tourist destinations of the northern Gold Country.
 These two historic towns were at the center of the hard-rock mining fields of Northern California.
-Grass Valley was California's richest mining town, producing more than a billion dollars' worth of gold.”
+Grass Valley was California’s richest mining town, producing more than a billion dollars’ worth of gold.”
 The town has maintained its Gold Country charm in the downtown area with a few blocks of trendy restaurants and boutique stores that cater not only to the locals but to a growing number of daytime tourists coming up from the San Francisco Bay area.

 But those are just the kind of shops that the coronavirus lockdown has put in danger.
 The county leadership is well aware of the challenges that “single shingle” merchants are facing.
 A spokesman for the Grass Valley Police Department said, “To say there has been confusion is to put it mildly… we have been trying to weigh, and understand what is allowed and what is not in light of the health (concerns).
 The most important thing is public safety, but we are completely aware that people’s livelihoods are on the line”.